carl-chua/sharity/README.md

 1. Register charity and provide all necessary information for verification.
 A registration fee of 0.5 ether is required.
 2. (Upon successful verification) Create campaign
 3. End campaign

+#In case you need to redeploy the contracts and reset the blockchain data
+1. Delete the .json files in /sharity/client/contracts
+2. Go into project folder /sharity and do a truffle migrate --network ropsten.